Luca06Luwa/Luca06Luwa/README.md

 - Packaging Frost Softwares programs to the scoop package manager (Didn't want to deal with it).

-- Writing up the Aroma CFW Guide for the Wii U Hacks Guide.

 - Website (least of my worries).

 ---
 ### Finished Projects:

+- Aroma CFW Guide for my own version of the guides.

 - Uploaded the guide I use to install Arch Linux and setup QEMU through KVM (At a paint where it no longer needs updates).